Tutorials SOLID Design Principles Tutorial

 Q1: What is xUnit and Moq?

-xUnit and Moq helps ShopNest Clean Architecture implement Inventory using C# 12 LINQ with EF Core where applicable.
+xUnit and Moq helps ShopNest Clean Architecture implement the Inventory module using SOLID and C# best practices.

 Q4: Which .NET version?